nabto/.github/profile/README.md

 ## Try It Out

-Nabto Edge is the latest generation Nabtocommunication platform.
+Nabto Edge is the latest generation Nabto communication platform.
 It allows client applications to communicate directly with IoT Devices (local and remote) for unsurpassed interactive performance with strong security based on modern standards.